usnistgov/ndn-dpdk/docs/hardware.md

 #### RxFlow Feature

-Most Mellanox adapters are compatible with NDN-DPDK RxFlow feature.
+Most NVIDIA adapters are compatible with NDN-DPDK RxFlow feature.
 Unless you encounter errors, you should enable RxFlow while creating the Ethernet port.
 Example command: